msid2b/SDS-Sigma-Emulator/README.md

 On a Mac M1 system it is considerably faster than a real Sigma.

 ## Getting Started
 Download and compile the XCode project.
 For speed, it is best to build a runnable app with the Project > Archive function.
-Install this app in the applications directory and run it from there.
+I find it easiest to install the resulting app in the Applications directory and run it from there.
 The file MacSiggy.pdf describes the initial set up and some of the program features.

 ## PO Tape
 There is a F00 PO Tape in the Tapes directory of this respository.